GEG-ETHZ/PSGeothermieAargau/docs/WP1data_analysis/WP01_borehole_database.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 87-90
+GENERATED FROM PYTHON SOURCE LINES 88-91

 At this point, we successfully connected to the database.
-One next step would be to see, what different tables are stored in the database. `db_access` provides you with methods to do so.
+One next step would be to see, what different tables are stored in the database. :code:`db_access` provides you with methods to do so.
 Of course, one can directly use an SQL query to do so.
-For user convenience, such queries are wrapped in some python methods of `db_access`.
+For user convenience, such queries are wrapped in some python methods of :code:`db_access`.
 For instance, let's check the names of tables in the database:

 ..
-GENERATED FROM PYTHON SOURCE LINES 90-96
+GENERATED FROM PYTHON SOURCE LINES 91-97

 .. code-block:: default